anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 So the pledge can accept the voucher contents, which indicate to the pledge that it can trust the domain identified by the given certificate.

+RFC 8995 describes the voucher exchange in a way that can be used in online mode (synchronously) or offline mode (asynchronously).
-While RFC 8995 only specifies a single, online set of protocol option to communicate the voucher between MASA, registrar, and pledge (BRSKI-EST and BRSKI-MASA, see {{RFC8995, Section 2}}), it also describes the architecture for how the voucher may be provided in online mode (synchronously) or offline mode (asynchronously).
+For online mode, it specifies a set of protocol options to communicate the voucher between MASA, registrar, and pledge (BRSKI-EST and BRSKI-MASA, see [RFC8995], Section 2).
-For the voucher exchange offline mode is basically supported, because the vouchers are self-contained signed objects, such that their security does not rely on protection by the underlying transfer.
+Offline mode is basically supported as well because vouchers are self-contained signed objects, such that their security does not rely on protection by the underlying transfer.

 SZTP {{RFC8572}} is an example of another protocol where vouchers may be